The Difference Between Shareholders and Stakeholders

 Nature

-Stakeholders have interest in the company’s performance.
+Stakeholders have an interest in the company’s performance.
 Stakeholders can be customers, employees and suppliers of the company.
-Under CSR governance, the general public is also considered stakeholders.
+Under CSR governance, the general public is also considered a stakeholder.

 Impact